 One of the biggest names in the world of smart devices recently joined forces with the trend-setting search engine to create something of a superbrand.

-That said, it’s peculiar that the company decided to advertise the product mainly as a high-quality digital photo frame, when it’s much more than that.
-Google Nest’s hub is actually one of the best home automation devices on the market.
+That said, it’s peculiar that the company decided to advertise the product mainly as a high-quality digital photo frame when it’s much more than that.
+Google Nest’s hub is actually one of the best devices on the market.

 Google Nest uses so-called Ambient EQ technology to adjust the color and lighting of the screen to blend in with the room.
 That way you don’t have to worry about matching the colors or changing the brightness throughout the day.
 The digital photo frame picks your best photos and showcases them automatically.

 Of course, this is all just on the outside.
-The primary function of Google Nest’s best home automation system is to give you full control over your smart devices.
+The primary function of Google Nest’s best home automation hub is to give you full control over your smart devices.
 The hub can control over 5,000 devices, which is fewer than what many of its competitors offer.

 The hub has a built-in Google Assistant to help you control everything with your voice.
 In addition to that, there is also a full-range speaker, but don’t expect too much from it.
-The sound quality isn’t that great; you’re better off hooking up a good-quality portable speaker to the hub
+The sound quality isn’t that great; you’re better off hooking up a good-quality portable speaker to the hub.

 While the 3-inch display seems minute compared to Google Nest’s hub, there’s no denying that the design works.
 The resistive touchscreen is tucked inside a black casing that gives off an elegant, modern vibe.

-As was the case with previous versions, this one also supports several different protocols, making it a great Z wave hub that also works with ZigBee.
+As was the case with previous versions, this one also supports several different protocols, making it the best Z wave hub that also works with ZigBee.
 You can control your network through the native app or voice-controlled assistants like Amazon Alexa.

 The hub is compatible with IFTTT, which is necessary for realizing the full potential of your smart home.
 In addition to that, the Almond 3 works with some of the biggest names in the smart device industry, including Amazon, Nest, and Philips Hue.